xxshady/relib/docs.md

 ```

 **note:** keep in mind that only Rust allocations are deallocated, so if you call some C library which has memory leak it won't be freed on module unload (you can use `valgrind` or `heaptrack` to debug such cases).

+### Dealloc validation

+You can enable `dealloc_validation` feature (only works when unloading is enabled) on relib_module crate (not enabled by default since it may affect performance).

+`cargo add relib_module --features dealloc_validation`

+Example bug this feature can catch:

+1. module A creates Vec
+2. `*mut Vec` is passed via host to module B (different global allocator)
+3. module B pushes something into the vec, tries to deallocate old allocation (owned by module A)
+4. boom

 ### Background threads check